Poor posture can seem like an abstract idea, until you realize how much it reduces your quality of life.

 -Tingling or a feeling of numbness in your legs or arms.

--Unexpected weight loss and fever accompany your pain.
+-Unexpected weight loss and fever accompanies your pain.

 -you are also experiencing shooting pain down your legs or arms.